-Bowls Queensland, member districts and affiliated clubs must:
+BQ, member districts and affiliated clubs must:

-- 3.1 adopt, implement and comply with this policy - 3.2 ensure that this policy is enforceable - 3.3 publish, distribute and promote this policy and the consequences of any breaches of the policy - 3.4 promote and model appropriate standards of behaviour at all times - 3.5 deal with any complaints made under this policy in an appropriate manner - 3.6 deal with any breaches of this policy in an appropriate manner - 3.7 recognise and enforce any penalty imposed under this policy - 3.8 ensure that a copy of this policy is available or accessible to all people and organisations to whom this policy applies - 3.9 use responsible people to receive and manage complaints and allegations of inappropriate behaviour ie at state level BQ Board.
+- 3.1 adopt, implement and comply with this policy. - 3.2 ensure this policy is enforceable. - 3.3 publish, distribute and promote this policy and the consequences of any breaches of the policy. - 3.4 promote and model appropriate standards of behaviour at all times. - 3.5 deal with any complaints made under this policy in an appropriate manner. - 3.6 deal with any breaches of this policy in an appropriate manner. - 3.7 recognise and enforce any penalty imposed under this policy. - 3.8 ensure a copy of this policy is available or accessible to all people and organisations to whom this policy applies. - 3.9 use responsible people to receive and manage complaints and allegations of inappropriate behaviour ie at State level BQ board.
 At other levels, to be determined by governing body from time to time. - 3.10 monitor and review this policy at least annually.